-Based on topsoil temperature data from 68 sensors at a Low Arctic tundra site, we found large small-scale variability within and between vegetation types as well as between years and seasons.
-The spatial variation in the mean annual soil temperature was dominated by the winter signal.
+Based on topsoil temperature data from 68 sensors at a low Low Arctic tundra site, we found large small-scale variability within and between vegetation types as well as between years and seasons.
+The spatial variation of the mean annual soil temperature was dominated by the winter signal.
 Autumn topsoil temperatures were dominated by atmospheric forcing and only weakly related to vegetation type.
-Conversely, vegetation type explained approximately one-half of the variability in winter and spring soil temperature.
+Conversely, vegetation type explained approximately one half of the variability in winter and spring soil temperature.
 An even stronger relation was observed between vegetation type and end-of-winter snow depth.
-Snow depth and, most likely, snow structural differences in space lead to pronounced differences in topsoil mean temperature and temperature variability in the winter and spring months and in snowmelt timing, all of which were strongly related to vegetation type.
-At the landscape scale, we found that active layer thickness was most strongly related to snowmelt timing.
-However, if we considered only specific vegetation types with presumably more similar soil conditions, mean winter temperature played a more important part.
-Unexpectedly, warm winter topsoil temperature was associated with shallow active layers below lichen and dwarf shrub tundra, whereas we found the opposite beneath other vegetation types.
+Snow depth and, most likely, snow structural differences in space lead to pronounced differences in topsoil mean temperature and temperature variability in the winter and spring months and in snow melt snowmelt timing, all of which were strongly related to vegetation type.
+Summer topsoil temperatures were less variable in space, similar below most vegetation types, and not significantly related to active layer thickness at the end of August.
+At the landscape scale, we found that active layer thickness was most strongly related to snow melt snowmelt timing.
+However, if we considered only specific vegetation types with presumably more similar soil conditions, mean winter temperature and summer thawing degree days played a more important part.
+The spatial variation of the mean annual soil temperature was dominated by the winter signal Unexpectedly, warm winter topsoil temperature was associated with shallow active layers below lichen and dwarf shrub tundra, whereas we found the opposite beneath other vegetation types.
 Summer topsoil temperatures were similar below all vegetation types and not significantly related to active layer thickness at the end of August.
 To conclude, vegetation can, with limitations, be used as a proxy for snow depth variability at the local scale, but it is a poor proxy for summer and autumn topsoil temperature or active layer thickness.